-Letter to SA minister: Ensure Maxwell’s release and dismantling of Tinkundla
+Letter to SA minister: release Maxwell and dismantle Tinkundla

 October 16, 2011 Leave a comment

 The Free Maxwell Campaign has written an open letter to Jeffrey Radebe, South African Minister of Justice and Constitutional Development, to “inquire into is the illegal interrogation, and according to COSATUs website, the additional torture, of Swazi student leader Maxwell Dlamini” on September 30.

 The letter also asked the South African government to help dismantle the undemocratic Tinkundla system in Swaziland.

 To: Minister of Justice and Constitutional Development, Jeffrey Radebe

 The matter to which I wish to inquire into is the illegal interrogation, and according to COSATUs website, the additional torture, of Swazi student leader Maxwell Dlamini and Swazi activist Musa Ngubeni by two South African police officials on Friday the 30th of September 2011.
 This interrogation has been confirmed by several sources.